vipulnaik/working-drafts/hardware-disposal/hardware.md

 because of all the upgrades that need to happen since I haven't turned it on for several months at the time of turn-on.

+## Windows Nokia Lumia 921 phone

+Purchase date: August 2014

+Disposal status: Completed by dropping off at e-waste SF on December 31, 2019 after doing a factory reset of the device.

+Disposal plan: Drop off at e-waste facility after doing a factory reset of the phone and erasing all personal data

 ## Kindle Deluxe (Kindle DX)

 Purchase date: December 2013

+Intended disposal date: January 4, 2020 (deadline: January 21, 2020)

 Disposal plan: Returning to Amazon using their Kindle Trade-In Program.
-I will get $5 back on net (along with free shipping).
+I will get $5 back on net (along with free shipping);
+however, depending on the kind of packaging I use, the packaging cost may approximately cancel that $5.

 More information: